solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 with the original feature 'Zero-day Exploit Prevention' (WP-ZEP).

-And it also blocks undesired requests to the login form (login attempt), comment form (spam and trackback) and XML-RPC (pingback).
+And it also blocks undesired requests to the login form (login attempt), comment form (spam and trackback) and XML-RPC (login attempt and pingback).

 Up to version 2.x, this plugin had been dedicated to protect the back-end of your site.
-From version 3.x, it becomes to be able to block accesses to your public facing pages, aka front-end.
+From version 3.x, it becomes to be able to block access to your public facing pages, aka front-end.
 See
   [this analysis](http://www.ipgeoblock.com/codex/analysis-of-attack-vectors.html "Analysis of Attack Vectors | IP Geo Block") about protection performance against 50 samples of vulnerable plugins.